ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 version - version of the biometric block as specified in the authentication or customer registration specification.

 timeout - Max time the app will wait for the capture.
 Its expected that the api will respond back before timeout with the best frame.
+All timeouts are in milliseconds

 captureTime - time of capture in ISO format with timezone.